kiyolee/neon-win-build/README.md

 > \> git clone https://github.com/kiyolee/neon-win-build.git

 Build zlib first and then openssl1_1 and finally neon, with the same corresponding Visual Studio solution of course.

+Note: If you prefer to use openssl 1.0 instead, check out branch openssl1_0.